Rongjiang007/PyQuake3D/README.md

 -  scipy==1.10.1
 -  joblib==0.16.0

-  Use pipe to complete the quick installation:
+  Use pip for the quick installation:
 ```bash
 pip install -r requirements.txt
 ```